Caltech-IPAC/grits2018-github-tutorial/README.md

     3. *OPTIONAL*: if no commit to be made, at that point, you can: pull or rebase
      * after pulling, check branches pulled: `git branch --all`
      * if `dev` got new things, you will need to rebase in order to avoid conflict at the time you pull request
+    4. *OPTIONAL*: `git stash` very useful to [stage changes](https://git-scm.com/docs/git-stash) and switch from one branch to another...

 5. Once done with changes, **push** to server (`-u` flag means that you'll start tracking the branch *u*pstream)
   * First time push: `git push -u origin [branch name]`